What can I expect from the Writing Assistance Program?

 How long does an advising session last?

 We have one hour of time for each advising session.
+Open Writing Assistance sessions are limited to 30 minutes.

 How often can I come to advising sessions?